figureland/statekit/README.md

 const x2 = signal((get) => get(pointer.key('x')) * 2)
 ```

-In practise, it's easier just to do this:
+In practise, I've found that extending the `State` class ends up making codebases harder to reason about and so it's better to do this just to do this:

 ```typescript
 import { signal } from '@figureland/statekit'